prosenjit07/IncognitoChat/README.md

 # IncognitoChat App

 Welcome to the IncognitoChat App repository!
-This app enables real-time chat functionality using Firebase as the backend.
+This app enables real-time chat functionality using Firebase as the backend.<br>
 <img src="https://github.com/prosenjit07/IncognitoChat/blob/master/app/Screenshot/chat.jpg" width="500px" height="400px" alt="app home">

  Below is a list of key files and their functionalities: